W-M-plasma-group/lapd-plasma-analysis/README.md

 ### Managed by
 This GitHub page is managed by Leo Murphy as part of a research project under Prof. Saskia Mordijck for William and Mary plasma physics.
 ### Use
 Download all Python files to the same directory.
 Download desired HDF5 files and note their file paths.
 Change necessary parameters inside main.py before running.
-Make sure numpy, astropy, plasmapy, xarray, bottleneck, PyQt, h5py, and bapsflib are installed.
+Make sure numpy, astropy, plasmapy, xarray, bottleneck, PyQt, h5py, and bapsflib-2.0.0b3.dev11+g936e493 are installed.
 This code was written in Python 3.8.